Aidan-Lei/Phase6_CSE360/README.md

 # Phase6_CSE360

 There are 6 prototypes included above this README file.
 Each prototype was created by a different member of group Th14 in course CSE360.
-This github repository is for the 6th phase of our project.

 Proto1: Iskander K.